Southeast Missouri Hospital College of Nursing and Health Sciences

 - The Southeast Missouri Hospital College of Nursing & Health Sciences is a private not-for-profit institution of higher learning that specializes in the preparation of individuals for high demand health care careers.
 The College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Our mission is to respond to the health care educational needs of the region by preparing qualified health care professionals.

-Southeast Missouri Hospital College of Nursing and Health Sciences places among the top community colleges in Missouri for:
+Southeast Missouri Hospital College of Nursing and Health Sciences places among the top 20% of community colleges in Missouri for:

 - Category Attribute

 - Student Earnings Highest graduate earnings (10 years post graduation)

 The teacher population of 37 teachers has declined by 15% over five years.

 |Southeast Missouri Hospital College of Nursing and Health Sciences||(MO) Community College Avg.|

 |Carnegie Classification||Special Focus Four-Year: Other Health Professions Schools||Associate's--Public Urban-serving Multicampus|

 |Institution Level||Four or more years||At least 2 but less than 4 years|

 |Institution Control||Private not-for-profit||Public|